keenanthomson/pythonserver/README.md

 * Start webpack from the `client` directory by running `npm run build-dev`
 * Start the server from the root directory with `python3 server/app.py`
-* Navigate to `http://localhost:5000/index.html` to send a request to your server
+* Navigate to `http://localhost:5000/index.html` to send a request to the server

 To build and deploy a docker image: